Trial Length, Pricing, and Rationally Inattentive Customers: Shannon-Cost Specialization and Main Predictions

 \subsection{Policy Analysis: The "Click-to-Cancel" Effect}

-Our framework, now on a solid mathematical footing, allows for a nuanced analysis of common policy interventions.
-We revisit the "click-to-cancel" regulation, which mandates that online cancellation must be as simple as the sign-up process.
-We model this as an exogenous increase in attention sensitivity, $\lambda(T) \to \gamma\lambda(T)$ for $\gamma > 1$.
+Our framework, as established in the previous sections, allows for a nuanced analysis of common policy interventions.
+In this section, we apply it to the the "click-to-cancel" regulation, recently proposed by the FTC as well as California state legislative, which mandates that online cancellation must be as simple as the sign-up process.
+We model this as an exogenous increase in attention sensitivity, $\tau(T) \to \gamma\tau(T)$ for $\gamma > 1$.
 Such a policy effectively lowers the cognitive cost for all consumers to manage their subscriptions.

-\begin{proposition}[Comparative Statics under Attention Shock] In response to an exogenous shock that increases attention sensitivity by a factor $\gamma > 1$, a profit-maximizing firm will adjust its optimal contract $(T^*, P^*)$ as follows: \begin{enumerate}[label=(\alph*),leftmargin=1.9em] \item Optimal trial length falls: \(dT^{*}/d\gamma<0\). \item The magnitude of the price response is bounded. \item Under Assumption \ref{ass:A1} (iso-elastic tail with elasticity \(\varepsilon\)), the sign of the price change simplifies to: \( \operatorname{sign}(dP^{*}/d\gamma)=\operatorname{sign}(1-\varepsilon). \) \end{enumerate} \end{proposition} This proposition provides a rich and nuanced set of predictions for policymakers, now rigorously derived.
+\begin{proposition}[Comparative Statics under Attention Shock] In response to an exogenous shock that increases attention sensitivity by a factor $\gamma > 1$, a profit-maximizing firm will adjust its optimal contract $(T^*, P^*)$ as follows: \begin{enumerate}[label=(\alph*),leftmargin=1.9em] \item Optimal trial length falls: \(dT^{*}/d\gamma<0\). \item The magnitude of the price response is bounded. \item Under Assumption \ref{ass:A1} (Isoelastic tail with elasticity \(\varepsilon\)), the sign of the price change simplifies to: \( \operatorname{sign}(dP^{*}/d\gamma)=\operatorname{sign}(1-\varepsilon). \) \end{enumerate} \end{proposition} This proposition provides a rich and nuanced set of predictions for policymakers, now rigorously derived.
 The first result, that optimal trial lengths will fall, shows that the policy is effective on its intended margin.
 By making attention cheaper for consumers, the regulation reduces the profitability of the inattention channel.
 Firms, recognizing that long trials are now less effective at inducing profitable mistakes, are compelled to shorten them.
 This forces a strategic shift toward competing more on the intrinsic value of the service rather than on consumer inertia.
 This finding is highly consistent with the stated goals of regulators in the United States (e.g., the Federal Trade Commission's enforcement actions against ``negative option'' marketing) and the European Union (under the Digital Services Act), who seek to curb business models that rely on consumer errors.